De La Soul: Catalog dispute

 De La Soul's back catalog was not released on audio streaming services or digital media stores until 2023.
-Until 2017, it was owned by Warner Music Group, which, according to Posdnuos, had been reluctant to clear samples and renegotiate contracts.
+Until 2017, it was owned by Warner Music Group, which according to Posdnuos, had been reluctant to clear samples and renegotiate contracts.
 The samples used in De La Soul's music were only cleared for physical media distribution; the wording of their contracts is not vague enough to enable them to distribute the music digitally on unforeseen technologies.

 In 2017, De La Soul's catalog was purchased by Tommy Boy Records.
 In February 2019, De La Soul announced that their catalog would soon be available on digital services.
 However, as they were unhappy receiving 10% of the revenue, with the rest for Tommy Boy, the release was postponed pending further negotiations.
-Hip hop artists including Nas, Pete Rock, and Questlove called for a boycott of Tommy Boy.
+Hip-hop artists including Nas, Pete Rock, and Questlove called for a boycott of Tommy Boy.
 In August, De La Soul announced they had been unable to settle the dispute with Tommy Boy and ended negotiations.
 In February 2020, Posdnuos said that Tommy Boy "sort of came back to the table, we are looking to sort of get it going".
 In April, Benjy Grinberg, the head of Rostrum Records, said he was attempting to buy Tommy Boy to return the master recordings to De La Soul.

-Tommy Boy enlisted the music licensing company DMG Clearances to secure clearance for the samples, but talks failed with many of the copyright holders, as they were reticent to become involved with the conflicts between De La Soul and Tommy Boy.
-On June 4, 2021, Reservoir Media acquired Tommy Boy for USD$100 million.
+Tommy Boy enlisted the music-licensing company DMG Clearances to secure clearance for the samples, but talks failed with many of the copyright holders, as they were reticent to become involved with the conflicts between De La Soul and Tommy Boy.
+On June 4, 2021, Reservoir Media acquired Tommy Boy for US$100 million.
 On August 8, Talib Kweli announced that De La Soul had gained ownership of their music.
 In January 2022, DMG Clearances restarted talks with sample copyright owners.
 It took around a year to license most of the samples; De La Soul interpolated or replayed samples that could not be cleared.

 De La Soul's first six albums were released on audio streaming services on March 3, 2023, the 34th anniversary of 3 Feet High and Rising.
 All their Tommy Boy releases are now owned by De La Soul's company A.O.I., LLC, and are licensed to Chrysalis Records, which, like Tommy Boy, is also owned by Reservoir.

+Soundtrack appearances

+De La Soul's music has been featured prominently in numerous major motion pictures, including Mr. Holland's Opus ("Ego Trippin' Part Two"), Boiler Room ("Area" and "Keepin' the Faith"), Never Been Kissed ("Me, Myself and I"), High Fidelity ("Tread Water"), Spider-Man: No Way Home ("The Magic Number"), and Teenage Mutant Ninja Turtles: Mutant Mayhem ("Eye Know"), among others.
+The group also appeared on videogame soundtracks, including "Action" for Angry Birds and Tony Hawk's Pro Skater 4, including its remake.